apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 import scala.io.Source
 ```

-We need to define one parameter: The filepath of the blacklist file.
+Next, we need to define one parameter: The filepath of the blacklist file.

 ```scala
 case class CustomPreparatorParams(